riakymch/ReproCG/README.md

 1. clone the git-repository into `<ReproCG_root>`

-2. inside the MPI directory, invoke `make` to create CG_MPI executable
+2. inside the src directory, invoke `make` to create CG_MPI executable

 ## Example
 The code can be run using two modes
 - automatically generated matrix arising from the finite-difference method of a 3D Poisson’s equation with 27 stencil points.
 This matrix has the number of rows/columns of the matrix equal to 159^3, which is roughly 4M, and has the bandwidth of 200.

-`mpirun -np P --bind-to core --report-bindings ./ReproCG/MPI/CG_MPI ../Matrices/$mat 0 2 159 27`
+`mpirun -np P --bind-to core --report-bindings ./ReproCG/src/CG_MPI ../Matrices/$mat 0 2 159 27`

 - matrix from the Suite Sparse Matrix Collection

-`mpirun -np P --bind-to core --report-bindings ./ReproCG/MPI/CG_MPI ../Matrices/A050.rsa 1`
+`mpirun -np P --bind-to core --report-bindings ./ReproCG/src/CG_MPI MAT.rsa 1`